Dose of Reality: Opioid Overdose

 Use opioids safely

-If you use opioids, there are easy and important steps you can take to protect yourself from the risks.
+If you use opioids, there are easy and important steps you can take to protect your health and safety.